In this article, you will learn the 7 main benefits of taking collagen protein powder.

 (Somebody will get our Hamlet reference.)

 The better question is why wouldn’t you supplement with collagen?
-If you’re ready to start feeling the difference, learn about the best ways to take collagen or see our guide for buying the best collagen supplement.
+If you’re ready to start feeling the difference and wanting some tips on buying, here’s what to look for in a collagen powder.
+If collagen powder isn’t your thing, here are the best ways to take collagen.

 And if you’d like to try OUR collagen (we think you’ll fall in love with it), check our Instagram channel for a $5 off coupon code.